Sergutin/IgorMotors/DEPLOYMENT.md

 * [Setting up settings.py file](#setting-up-settingspy-file)
 * [Cloning and forking](#cloning-and-forking)

+  ### Create Repository

 <p>I took the following steps to deploy the site to Heroku, along with the necessary console commands for initialization.</p>

+<li>Create a new repository in GitHub and clone it locally following [these instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)</li>

+<li> If you are cloning this project, then you can skip all pip3 installs and just run the following command in the terminal to install all the required libraries/packages at once:</li>

   > pip3 install -r requirements.txt

-  ### Create Repository

-Create a new repository in GitHub and clone it locally following [these instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

-<li> If you are cloning this project, then you can skip all pip3 installs and just run the following command in the terminal to install all the required libraries/packages at once:</li>

 If developing locally on your device, ensure you set up/activate the virtual environment ([see below](#setting-up-the-workspace)) before installing/generating the requirements.txt file; failure to do this will put other projects at risk.